-The Boarding House will be managed by an appointed on-site manager who will be contactable 24 hours a day and 7 days per week.
-The on-site manager is to be trained and have resources to screen potential occupants, manage complaints efficiently and ensure maintenance of common property is systematic and thorough.
+The Boarding House will be managed by an appointed off site manager through a Property Management Company, who will be contactable 24 hours a day and 7 days per week (as far as practicable).
+The off-site manager is to be associated with a Property Management Company, that is to be a recognised property management firm operating as a business with relevant ABN and authorities for property management and is licensed under the Property Stock and Business Agents Act and associated regulations, will be made the point of contact.
+The nominated off site manager is to be trained and have resources to screen potential occupants, manage complaints efficiently and ensure maintenance of common property is systematic and thorough.